prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 **Q: Does using custom builders with Prysm support withdrawals?**

-A: custom builders/mev relays are supported for running withdrawals.
+A: Custom builders/mev relays are supported for running withdrawals.

 **Q: In what order does Prysm process the bls-to-execution-change message pool?**